-Cash out refinancing for primary residence (owner occupied) homes are gaining in popularity, but so are cash out loans for investment properties.
+Cash-out refinancing for primary residence (owner-occupied) homes are gaining in popularity, but so are cash-out loans for investment properties.

-While they were hard to come by just a few years ago, many lenders now offer investment property owners the chance to cash in on their non-owner occupied homes’ equity.
+While they were hard to come by just a few years ago, many lenders now offer investment property owners the chance to cash in on their non-owner-occupied homes’ equity.Check today’s investment property cash out refinance rates here.
+(Feb 1st, 2023)

 If you’re someone who generates income from rental properties, then a cash-out refinance could be a great strategy for you.
-Cash out refinancing could help you grow your rental income, for instance, if the cash is to improve the property.
-Many cash out refinance applicants lower their rate while taking cash out, improving their positive cash flow.Check today’s investment property cash out refinance rates here.
+Cash-out refinancing could help you grow your rental income, for instance, if the cash is for home improvements.
+Many cash-out refinance applicants lower their existing mortgage interest rate while taking cash out, improving their positive cash flow.

-Here’s what you need to know about the cash out refinance rules as they apply to investment properties, and if you’re a good candidate.
+Here’s what you need to know about the cash-out refinance rules as they apply to investment properties, and if you’re a good candidate.

-For a non-owner occupied refinance, most lenders will loan up to 75 percent of the appraised value of the home, the maximum set by Fannie Mae.
+For a non-owner-occupied refinance, most lenders will loan up to 75 percent of the appraised value of the home, the maximum set by Fannie Mae.
 In rare instances, you could find lenders that will go up to 80 percent, but these are probably the bank’s proprietary loan programs for which they charge a higher rate.

-Here are some recent rules and guidelines for cash out refinances on rental properties as set by Fannie Mae:
+Here are some recent rules and guidelines for cash-out refinances on rental properties as set by Fannie Mae:

 - If the property was listed for sale in the last six months, the maximum LTV is 70%.

 - The property must not be listed for sale at the time of loan application.